UNISEX NAMES FOR KIDS…

 And as always, we have our American celebrity friends to thank.
 Glossy celebrity parents Ryan Reynolds and Blake Lively are the latest to jump on the trend, naming their little girl James.

-They join a list of other celeb-parents who’ve done the same, including Jessica Simpson, who was ahead of the curve when she named her little girl ‘Maxwell’ a few years ago.
+They join a list of other celeb-parents who’ve done the unisex thing, including Jessica Simpson, who was ahead of the curve when she named her little girl ‘Maxwell’ a few years ago.
 It’s just as well her surname isn’t House…

 Then there was Johnny Knoxville who called his girl ‘Arlo’ and Ashton Kutcher and Mila Kunis who named theirs ‘Wyatt’.
 We aren’t sure where ‘Sailor’ sits – but Liv Tyler’s boy goes by this unusual name.